2007 World Junior A Challenge: Round robin

-On November 5, Day One of the tournament, Russia was pitted against Germany in Pool A and Canada East squared off against Belarus in Pool B. The Russians defeated the German squad by a score of 6-2.
+On November 5, day one of the tournament, Russia was pitted against Germany in Pool A and Canada East squared off against Belarus in Pool B. The Russians defeated the German squad by a score of 6-2.
 Belarus, much improved from last years WJAC, kept the game close against Canada East.
 In the end, the East capitalized at the right times and won the game by a score of 4-1.

 Day two, November 6, proved to be an exciting game for American hockey fans.
-Pitted against the Belorussians, the American squad fell quickly behind in their first ever WJAC game.
+Pitted against the Belarusians, the American squad fell quickly behind in their first ever WJAC game.
 Down 4-1 in the second period, the Americans eventually rallied back to take a 6-5 lead.
 Belarus scored with less than three minutes left to force overtime.
-With five seconds left in overtime, Belorussian goaltender Valeriy Pronin lost a race for a loose puck against American Barry Almeida which resulted in an empty net game-winning goal for the USA with seconds left in the frame.
+With five seconds left in overtime, Belarusian goaltender Valeriy Pronin lost a race for a loose puck against American Barry Almeida which resulted in an empty net game-winning goal for the USA with seconds left in the frame.
 The other game of the night saw Canada West open their tournament against the German squad.
 The Canadians took out their pre-tournament frustration on the Germans and defeated them by a score of 7-2.

 November 7, 2007 proved to be a disastrous day for both Canadian squads at the WJAC.
 Canada East met the American squad for the first time ever.
 The Americans scored first and the Canadians tied it up shortly after.
 They left the first period tied 1-1.
 The opposite occurred in the second period, and the second finished 2-2.
 The third was scoreless and the game ended up in sudden death overtime.
 Exactly halfway through the fourth frame, Barry Almeida of the American squad scored to win the contest.
 The goal was Almeida's second straight game-winning goal and overtime marker.
 Despite the tight score, the Americans were badly out shot.
 The final shots were 37-23 for Canada.
 Canada West had their opportunity to make up for their embarrassing exhibition loss to the Russians that night.
 After two periods, the Russians led the West squad by a score of 2-0 with goals from Filitov and Kugryshev.
 Early in the third, the West popped two quick goals from Lee and Ziegler to tie the game up.
 With less than two and a half minutes left, Grachev of the Russians scored to give Russia the lead.
 They scored an empty net goal to end the game 4-2.
 Canada West dominated the Russians with shots, 37-22.

 Russia and the United States jump straight to the tournament semi-finals with their wins, while Canada East and Canada West are forced to play qualifier games against Germany and Belarus for the right to move on to the semi-finals.